solowon27/Quick-Notes/README.md

 # License
 This project is licensed under the ```MIT License```.

-Feel free to customize the README file according to your project's specific details and requirements.

 # Contact
 for more information about the app please contact me through solowon@hotmail.com